pnp/powerplatform-prompts/prompts/copilot-studio/project-brief-creator-topic/README.md

-# Meeting Minutes Generator Topic
+# Project Brief Creator Topic

 ## Description

-This Copilot Studio prompt assists in creating a structured summary of meeting minutes by guiding users to capture key details efficiently.
+This Copilot Studio prompt helps in crafting a detailed project brief by guiding users through essential project details.

 ## Prompt

-Guide users in generating meeting minutes by asking them to specify the meeting date, participants, main discussion points, decisions made, and action items.
-Confirm their input to ensure completeness and accuracy.
+Assist users in creating a project brief by having them provide the project name, objectives, scope, key deliverables, timeline, and stakeholders.
+Confirm their input to ensure all critical aspects are covered.

 ### Supported Language(s)